 Yes.
 It is not necessary to keep the spam messages in your e-mail program's spam folder because SpamSieve stores the information that it has extracted from the messages elsewhere.
+However, before you delete any messages, make sure that you have corrected all the mistakes.

-To manually delete old spam messages, you can simply select them in your mail program (using $Edit \triangleright Select All may help$ ) and press the Delete key.
+To manually delete old spam messages, you can simply select them in your mail program (using $Edit \triangleright Select All may help$) and press the Delete key.